 Wednesday 5th January 2022

 A new year is upon us, and there are many legal and regulatory changes on the horizon.
 Our 2022 Retail Snapshot is designed to help retail businesses in the UK stay up to date.

 Please contact one of our Retail Experts to talk about what these changes mean for you and your business.

 We will be providing more detailed updates on our social media channels as the year progresses.

 International Data Transfer Agreement: Final versions due March 2022 with a grace period for implementation

 The International Data Transfer Agreement (IDTA) will be a UK-specific contractual mechanism for transferring personal data outside of the UK (to replace the EU standard contractual clauses post Brexit).
 This is due March 21, 2022.
 In short, relevant contracts from 21 March will need to incorporate the IDTA or Addendum, and contracts signed on or before 21 September 2022 will need to be updated following a proposed grace period of 2 years.
 As such, by March 2024 all businesses will need to use these UK transfer mechanisms.

 Important protections for commercial tenants affected by Covid-19 to end

 Provisions of the Coronavirus Act 2020 protecting commercial tenants from eviction and being sued for rent arrears by their landlords are due to expire on 25 March 2022.

-The draft bill sets out a new Code of Practice to guide landlord and tenant negotiations in respect of rent arrears accrued under business tenancies adversely affected by COVID-19.
-The draft legislation is expected to come into force before current tenant protections expire on 25 March 2022.
+The legislation guides landlord and tenant negotiations in respect of rent arrears accrued under business tenancies adversely affected by COVID-19.
+The legislation comes into force on 24 March 2022.